Dermatologists Incorporating Natures Ingredients Into Natural Rosacea Treatments

 Chamomile (Matricaria recutita)

-Chamomile is one of the most popular anti-rosacea treatments.
+Chamomile is one of the most popular organic anti-rosacea treatments.
 Most use the German Chamomile because it does not contain allergens as do the other forms of Chamomile.
 The active constituents of chamomile include the terpenoids (bisoprolol, matricin, chamazulene) and flavonoids (apigenin, luteolin).
 Studies have documented the anti-inflammatory and soothing effects of creams containing chamomile in patients with various inflammatory dermatoses and rosacea.
 Chamomile instantly soothes rosacea-inflamed skin and with continued use can improve overall skin health and help reverse inflammatory symptoms.

 Chamomile Applications: Cleansers, Gentle Toners, Gentle Astringents, Moisturizers, Creams, Lotions, Facial Masks and Tea Bag Therapy